 We cannot talk about the Atlanta film industry without talking about its homonym and absolute gem of a show, the FX comedy ‘Atlanta’.

-After a –too long- hiatus of three years, its creator Donald Glover and his crew are now filming Season 3 and Season 4 that will premiere sometime in late 2021.
+After a –too long- hiatus of three years, its creator Donald Glover and his crew filmed Season 3 and Season 4 in late 2021.
+Season 3 premiered in Spring 2022.

 The series, of course, is set in and all around the bubbling, effervescent city of Atlanta and its local rap scene.